 One such way is to collate it for your website.
 Take Instagram photos, for instance.
 If people post about your brand, show the posts on your website.
 This will ensure that visitors see your social media activity.

 Plenty of people still avoid social media, so this shouldn’t be disregarded.

 Take Under Armour as an example.
 On its homepage, it features the “SHOP OUR INSTAGRAM” section pictured above.

 While it doesn’t exclusively feature user generated content, it has a lot of it.
 And seeing people using the brand’s equipment makes it look great.

 You can also turn your UGC adventures into blog posts.
 Talk about your pop-up shop activities.
 Set out what you’ve learned from customer feedback.

 Show appreciation for everything your followers and customers have done.
 You can then share those posts on social media.

-This process (gathering and repackaging UGC) is repeatable and highly useful.
+This process (gathering and repackaging user generated content) is repeatable and highly useful.

 Returning to the original point, this helps minimize your content.
 It’s such a boon to have a homepage full of customer endorsements.
 Visitors won’t need to decide if they believe you.

 What’s more, you won’t have to spend time agonizing over your copy.
-The bulk of it will be dynamically based on UGC.
+The bulk of it will be dynamically based on user generated content.
 Why wouldn’t you want to try it?